MicrosoftDocs/windows-dev-docs/windows-apps-src/design/accessibility/custom-automation-peers.md

 ---
-Description: Describes the concept of automation peers for Microsoft UI Automation, and how you can provide automation support for your own custom UI class. ms.assetid: AA8DA53B-FE6E-40AC-9F0A-CB09637C87B4
+description: Describes the concept of automation peers for Microsoft UI Automation, and how you can provide automation support for your own custom UI class. ms.assetid: AA8DA53B-FE6E-40AC-9F0A-CB09637C87B4
 title: Custom automation peers
 label: Custom automation peers